natenka/pyneng-book-en/docs/source/book/07_files/with.rst

 The ``with`` statement is called the context manager.

-Python has a more convenient way of working with files than the ones used so far - construction ``with``:
+Python has a more convenient way of working with files than the ones used so far - statement ``with``:

 .. code:: python